 Blood and urine tests can be used to measure hormone levels that may indicate when a woman is close to menopause or has already gone through menopause.
 Examples of these tests include:

-A pelvic exam may indicate changes in the vaginal lining caused by changes in estrogen levels.
 A bone density test may be performed to screen for low bone density levels seen with osteoporosis.
 A pelvic exam may also required.

 - Dress lightly and in layers

 - Practice slow, deep breathing whenever a hot flash starts to come on

 - Use relaxation techniques like yoga, tai chi, or meditation

 - Perform Kegel exercises daily to strengthen the muscles of your vagina and pelvis

 Non-Hormone Medication Treatment

 There are non-hormone medications available to help with mood swings, hot flashes, and other menopausal symptoms.
 These include low doses of antidepressants such as paroxetine (Paxil), venlafaxine (Effexor), bupropion (Wellbutrin), and fluoxetine (Prozac), or clonidine, which is normally used to control high blood pressure.